kizeo/kizeo-forms-documentations/docs/rest-getting-started.md

 Authorization: YOUR_TOKEN
 ```
 To get a token, you need to write an email to our support team (support@kizeo.com).
 The request must be sent by an administrator or a group leader (the sender's email address has to match the one in Kizeo Forms).
 You must specify :
--   the company code
+-   The company code
--   the user_id for which the token must be created for
+-   The user_id for which the token must be created for